darthpelo/RickAndMortyEpisodes/README.md

 # Rick and Morty Episodes App

 A SwiftUI iOS application that displays episodes from the popular Rick and Morty TV series using the official Rick and Morty API.
-This app demonstrates modern iOS development practices, MVVM architecture, SOLID principles, Test-Driven Development (TDD), and comprehensive localization support.
+This app demonstrates modern iOS development practices, MVVM architecture, SOLID principles, Test-Driven Development (TDD), comprehensive localization support, and professional code quality enforcement with SwiftLint.

 ## 🌍 Localization Support